plantphys/gsti/Vignettes/How_to_add_a_dataset.md

 ## Adding the gas exchange A-Ci data to the dataset folder

-The idea of this project is to include the raw A-Ci data so we can fit the curves and estimate Vcmax using the same method for all datasets.
+The idea of this project is to include the raw A-Ci data so we can fit the curves and estimate V<sub>cmax</sub> using the same method for all datasets.

 We have requirements for the final A-Ci data to be used by the fitting procedure (see table below with the needed column names).
 However, we